Multi-color characterization of optically invisible FU Orionis-type outbursts: Demonstration and prospects for the WINTER survey: Analysis

 \subsection{Luminosities and mass accretion rates}

 We estimate the mass accretion rates of both FUor outbursts by combining physical parameters derived from pre-main-sequence stellar models with bolometric luminosities obtained from the SEDs.
-For each system, we integrate the extinction-corrected SED between 1 and 30~$\mu$m to determine the total luminosity before and after outburst \citep[following][]{Gordon:2023}.
-The post-outburst photometry used in this analysis was obtained in 2024, years after the outburst onset for each event.
+For a simplified estimate of the total luminosity, we integrate the extinction-corrected SED between 1 and 30~$\mu$m for both the pre- and post-outburst luminosity ($L_{\rm pre}$ and $L_{\rm post}$), which includes stellar, disk, and envelope emission.
+This provides a consistent measure of the systems' total radiative output, including both reprocessed and accretion-powered components, though it ignores the potentially complex geometry of the system and likely overestimates the intrinsic luminosity of the central source due to the inclusion of reprocessed emission from the surrounding envelope.
+To isolate just the luminosity from the proto-star ($L_{\star}$), we integrate the extinction-corrected ($A_V = 0$) photosphere model to isolate the central source from the surrounding dust.
+As a note, the post-outburst photometry used in this analysis was obtained in 2024, years after the outburst onset for each event.